 Shawn: The thing about my position in the company is that what I do changes every day.
 The big part is keeping a finger on the pulse of what’s happening in the esports world, and how our startup can help accelerate certain aspects of the industry.

-Q: At what stage was your startup when you entered the A new business activity.
-A fast-tracking of progress towards one's goal, with the support of outside experts, support or infrastructure.
-Program?
+Q: At what stage was your startup when you entered the Venture Acceleration Program?
 What problems or business challenges were you trying to solve?

 Shawn: We entered right at the concept stage.
 The big thing we needed help with was establishing an esports startup of our kind.
 The industry and market are relatively new to Canada so trying to solve staffing needs, acquire funding, and figure out how to research and further develop were all challenges.
-A new method, idea or product.
-Central Society’s Venture Acceleration Program was able to help us with these things.
+Innovation Central Society’s Venture Acceleration Program was able to help us with these things.

 Q: What made the Venture Acceleration Program stand out from other options?